improvedk/improve.dk/source/_posts/adding-67-at-the-logic-gate-level/adding-67-at-the-logic-gate-level.md

 First we add the first (rightmost) column, resulting in a 0b1 in the sum:

 ```
    110
 +  111
 ------
      1
 ```

 Next up we add the second column.
 In this case the two ones produce the result 0b10 – meaning we’ll get a sum of 0b0 and a carry of 0b1:

 ```
    110
 +  111
 ------
     01
 ```

 Then we add the third column.
 Ignoring the carry, 0b1 + 0b1 gives a sum of 0b10.
 Adding the 0b1 we had in carry, we get 0b11 – resulting in a sum of 0b1 as well as a carry of 0b1:

 ```
   11
    110
 +  111
 ------
    101
 ```

 And finally we add the final column, in this case containing nothing but the carry:

 ```
   11
    110
 +  111
 ------
   1101
 ```

 And there we go – 0b1101 = 13 = 6 + 7.

 ## Implementing a simple ALU that does addition

-Now that we can do binary addition by hand, lets recreate a very simple [arithmetic logic unit](http://en.wikipedia.org/wiki/Arithmetic_logic_unit" target="_blank) that’ll do the same.
+Now that we can do binary addition by hand, lets recreate a very simple [arithmetic logic unit](http://en.wikipedia.org/wiki/Arithmetic_logic_unit) that’ll do the same.
 The ALU is at the very core of the CPU that’s powering your machine right now.
 It’s the hearth that does all of the arithmetic and logical operations that are required to run the computer.

 In the following I will generally talk of single bits as being enabled/positive/true/1 or being disabled/negative/false/0.
 All four designations mean the same and will be used depending on the context.

 ## The half adder

-The first step is to implement what’s known as a [half adder](http://en.wikipedia.org/wiki/Adder_(electronics)#Half_adder" target="_blank).
+The first step is to implement what’s known as a [half adder](http://en.wikipedia.org/wiki/Adder_(electronics)#Half_adder).
 This is the circuit that takes two bits and adds them together.
 The result is a sum value as well as a carry.
 Both can be either 0 or 1.

-In the following circuit we get two inputs from the left, bits A and B. Both A and B are connected to an [XOR gate](http://en.wikipedia.org/wiki/XOR_gate" target="_blank).
+In the following circuit we get two inputs from the left, bits A and B. Both A and B are connected to an [XOR gate](http://en.wikipedia.org/wiki/XOR_gate).
 The XOR gate (top) gives an output of 1 iff (**if** and only i**f**) only one of the inputs have a value of 1.
 If A and B have the same value, it gives a result of 0.
 This is just what we need for the sum – remember, 0b1 + 0b1 gave a result of 0b10 – a sum of 1 and a carry of 0.
 The XOR gate is thus used to calculate the sum – denoted S in the circuit below.

-Both A and B are connected to an [AND gate](http://en.wikipedia.org/wiki/AND_gate" target="_blank) as well (bottom).
+Both A and B are connected to an [AND gate](http://en.wikipedia.org/wiki/AND_gate) as well (bottom).
 The AND gate gives a result of 1 iff both A and B are 1, in all other cases it gives a result of 0.
 This is just what we need – if both A and B are 1, it means we get an output of 1 – the carry.

 image_16.png